-Sugar plums, associated with “Twas the Night before Christmas”, and the Nutcracker Suite, are a traditional Victorian sweet, which originally started out as a candy coated confit, much like what you would enjoy at Italian weddings.
+Sugar plums, associated with “Twas the Night before Christmas”, and the Nutcracker Suite, are a traditional Victorian sweet, which initially started as a candy coated confit, much like what you would enjoy at Italian weddings.
 There were no plums in the original dish but over time it evolved to include dried currants or raisins which were referred to as “plums”.
 Real plums, steeped in cane syrup began to emerge in the 17th century.

 - 1 medium orange zested

 - 1/2 cup prunes pitted, finely chopped